Meet Our Residents

 Jessica Nagelkirk, ND

-Dr. Jessica Nagelkirk is a licensed naturopathic physician completing her first–year residency at National College for Natural Medicine, where she received her Doctorate of Naturopathic Medicine.
+Dr. Jessica Nagelkirk is a licensed naturopathic physician completing her second–year residency at National College for Natural Medicine, where she received her Doctorate of Naturopathic Medicine.
 During her course of study, Dr. Nagelkirk completed an internship specializing in cardiovascular and pulmonary medicine.
 Dr. Nagelkirk offers primary naturopathic care and has a particular interest in chronic disease management, women’s health, and aesthetic medicine.
 Additionally, Dr. Nagelkirk is committed to providing comprehensive medical care that is shaped by evidence–based medicine to address the fundamental cause of illness.
 She is a member of the American Association of Naturopathic Physicians, Michigan Association of Naturopathic Physicians, and Oregon Association of Naturopathic Physicians.

 Prior to becoming a naturopathic physician, Dr. Nagelkirk completed a Bachelors of Science degree in General Science from the University of Oregon.
 She has worked actively in her community to support the medically underserved population and educate the general public about the importance of promoting and maintain health.